Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: Basic definition and preliminaries

 The training data is used to construct a predictor $f(x): \mathbb{R}^{|\J|}\to \{-1,1\}$.
 We are interested in Tree (T) and Tree Ensemble (TE) models, and in this section, we review the basic concepts of Ts and TEs that are needed in the following Sections.

 Decision trees yield a partition of the feature space $[0,1]^{|J|}$ by applying hierarchical disjunctive splittings.
 A tree is characterized by a maximum depth $D$ so that nodes are organized into at most $D$ levels in $\D= \{0,1,\dots, D\}$.
-A decision tree is composed of \emph{branch nodes} $\B$ and \emph{leaf nodes} $\L$.
+A decision tree is composed of \emph{branch nodes} in the set $\B$ and \emph{leaf nodes} in the set $\L$.
 A branch node $t\in\B$ applies a splitting rule on the samples in the node, while a leaf node $\ell\in\L$ acts as a collector of samples.
-In each leaf node, a class is assigned to all the samples contained within it using a simple rule, such as the majority vote.
+In each leaf node, the same class is assigned to all the samples contained within it using a simple rule, such as the majority vote.

-The most common decision trees are univariate, employing axis-aligned splits.
-In this case, the splitting rule in a branch node refers to the selection of a single feature and threshold such that the training samples are partitioned among the child nodes to maximize the decrease of node impurity, measured by some indicators (e.g. the Gini index).
-In recent years, starting from the very first paper \cite{Bennett1992}, multivariate (or oblique) decision trees have been proposed which may involve multiple features per split.
-Each branching rule is defined by hyperplane $h_t(x)=a_t^Tx^i+b_t$, where $a_t\in\mathbb{R}^{|\J|}$ and $b_t\in\R$ (and the apex $^T$ denotes transposition of the vector).
+The most common decision trees are univariate employing axis-aligned splits \mnote{\cite{Breiman1984CART}} \lnote{where the feature and associated threshold are chosen so as to decrease child nodes impurity.}

+In recent years, multivariate (or oblique) decision trees have been proposed, which may involve multiple features per split \lcomment{ \cite{Bennett1992,Bertsimas2017OptimalClassification}}.
+Each branching rule is defined by hyperplane $h_t(x)=a_t^Tx^i+b_t$, where $a_t\in\mathbb{R}^{|\J|}$ and $b_t\in\R$ (where the apex $^T$ denotes transposition of the vector).
 These multivariate splits are much more flexible than univariate ones, at the expense of lower interpretability.
 However, the problem of determining them is much more complicated, and it can be tackled using Mixed Integer Linear Programming.
 Of course, univariate models are a subclass of multivariate ones, thus in general, the splitting rule at a node $t\in\B$ can be represented as

 The hierarchical tree structure uses hyperplane splits that recursively partition the feature space into disjoint regions, each of which corresponds to a leaf node in the tree.
 The obtained tree is then used to classify unseen data.
 A root-to-leaf unique path (decision path), which is a conjunction of predicates, leads to the prediction $\hat{y}_T\in\{-1,1\}$ made by the tree.